This is the multi-page printable view of this section. Click here to print.

 • The object remains visible through the Kubernetes API until the deletion process is complete.

-After the owner object enters the deletion in progress state, the controller deletes the dependents.
-After deleting all the dependent objects, the controller deletes the owner object.
+After the owner object enters the deletion in progress state, the controller deletes dependents it knows about.
+After deleting all the dependent objects it knows about, the controller deletes the owner object.
 At this point, the object is no longer visible in the Kubernetes API.

-During foreground cascading deletion, the only dependents that block owner deletion are those that have the ownerReference.blockOwnerDeletion=true field.
+During foreground cascading deletion, the only dependents that block owner deletion are those that have the ownerReference.blockOwnerDeletion=true field and are in the garbage collection controller cache.
+The garbage collection controller cache may not contain objects whose resource type cannot be listed / watched successfully, or objects that are created concurrent with deletion of an owner object.
 See Use foreground cascading deletion to learn more.

 Background cascading deletion

-In background cascading deletion, the Kubernetes API server deletes the owner object immediately and the controller cleans up the dependent objects in the background.
+In background cascading deletion, the Kubernetes API server deletes the owner object immediately and the garbage collector controller (custom or default) cleans up the dependent objects in the background.
+If a finalizer exists, it ensures that objects are not deleted until all necessary clean-up tasks are completed.
 By default, Kubernetes uses background cascading deletion unless you manually use foreground deletion or choose to orphan the dependent objects.

 See Use background cascading deletion to learn more.